MeSabya/LeetCodeProgramsInPython/UnionFindAlgoPattern/UnionFindAlgo.md

 ✔ Union : Given two nodes u and v, to merge them together if they’re disjoint.
 Otherwise, return False, which means they’re connected already.

 ✔ Find(): Given a node u, to find root node of u.
+Determine which subset a particular element is in.
+This can be used for determining if two elements are in the same subset.

 ✔ Makeset(E): Create a new subset with the element E.